Distributed-Memory Programming

 Mapping is the process of assigning tasks to processes or threads.
 For threading (SMP), the mapping done by operating system.
 In a distributed memory system, the user chooses how many processes, how many nodes, and how many cores per node.
 These choices can affect performance.

 Mapping has the often conflicting goals of maximizing processor utilization and minimizing interprocess communication.
 Optimal mapping is probably unsolvable in general, so the programmer must use heuristics and approximations.
-Frequently, determing the best mapping requires experimentation (scaling studies).
+Frequently, determining the best mapping requires experimentation (scaling studies).